omarsalem7500/Pokebot/README.md

 # Pokébot 🎮

 A feature-rich Discord bot powered by the [PokéAPI](https://pokeapi.co) that brings real-time Pokémon data directly into your server!
 Built with `discord.py`.
+Runs on EC2

 ---